emoose/DLSSTweaks/README.md

 The included `EnableSignatureOverride.reg` can install this tweak for you (the tweak can also be removed via the `DisableSignatureOverride.reg`)

 After setting up the registry tweak you should be able to just copy the `nvngx.dll` & `dlsstweaks.ini` files next to your game EXE, and it should hopefully load into the game fine.

+(this is the same registry tweak used by [CyberFSR2](https://github.com/PotatoOfDoom/CyberFSR2) to load in their custom nvngx.dll, haven't seen any reports of issues caused by it, but if you play games that use anti-cheat software you may want to use the method below, instead of installing this global registry tweak)

 #### dxgi.dll/etc
 Alternatively if you don't wish to use the registry tweak, the older methods of loading in via dxgi.dll etc wrapping are also still supported.